-Our Lord proceeds even further, and, beginning with Verse 14, gives us the source of tradition:
+Our Lord proceeds even further, and, beginning with Verse 14, gives us the source of such tradition:

-What is he saying about these customs that form?
-He is saying that there is nothing inherently wrong about them, and nothing inherently good; what you do outwardly is neither bad nor good.
-What you are thinking and feeling and how you are reacting inside is what determines whether it is bad or good.
+What is he saying about these customs–these traditions–that we form?
+He is saying that there is nothing inherently wrong about them, and nothing inherently good; what you do outwardly is neither necessarily bad nor good.
+What you are thinking and feeling and how you are reacting inside about it (your desires) is what determines whether it is bad or good.
 A practice can be perfectly wholesome and healthy, if the spirit is worshipping.
-Corporate "worship" apart from that is evil and degenerate, rotten and defiled, in the sight of God.
-And he puts his finger on the source of this evil within us.
+But corporate "worship" apart from conformity with the Holy Spirit is evil and degenerate, rotten and defiled in the sight of God.
+And he puts his finger on the source of this as being the evil within us.
 Of course, what he is saying here is that all of us are fallen creatures, and we remain fallen creatures as long as we are in this life.
 This is what the Scriptures tell us again and again.
-Becoming Christians means that for the moment, at the time, we have a way of overcoming these evils, so we do not need to act out of this kind of thinking.
+Because we are Christians, having the indwelling Holy Spirit means that in any moment and at any time, we have the way of overcoming our temptations to evil, so we do not need to act out of this kind of thinking.
 But it does not mean that we will ever in this life be free from the temptations and the urges of these defilements which are listed here.

 This is very important for us to know.
 It is what delivers Christians from being self-righteous snobs -- when we realize that what our Lord has outlined here is true of every single one of us.
 Do not go through this list and pick out the things you do not do.
 What Jesus is saying to you is, "If you are guilty of one of them, you are capable of all of them."
 You need only the proper circumstances to show you how true that is.
 To quote my friend again, his paper goes on to say,